 For information about the SSO Wellbeing Course, contact 1-833-317-7233, or email firstname.lastname@example.org.

 Create a PSPNET account and complete the eligibility screening questionnaire at the link below.
-A PSPNET team member will then contact you by email to confirm your eligibility and sign you up for the SSO Wellbeing Course.
+After completing these, you will have access to the SSO Wellbeing Course.